 It turns out that hospitals are a breeding ground for infections -- many of which are becoming increasingly resistant to antibiotics.
-The Centers for Disease Control and Prevention estimates that each year about 1.7 million patients get a hospital acquired infection (HAI).
+The Centers for Disease Control and Prevention estimates that between about 700,000 and 1.7 million patients get a hospital acquired infection (HAI) annually.
 Some sources, including RID, a not-for-profit organization founded to foster awareness and prevention of hospital infections, think the number is much higher.
-It notes that the instance of one particularly nasty hospital infection, MRSA, a superbug that resists antibiotics, has grown from fewer than 2,000 reported cases in 1993 to 368,000 in 2005.
+It notes that the instance of one particularly nasty hospital infection, MRSA, a superbug that resists antibiotics, has exploded..
 But no matter what number you go by, it is clear that HAIs are a serious problem.
 Hospitals are beginning to devote more resources to fighting HAIs, but meanwhile there are things you can do to help protect yourself.

 What you can do

 Sometimes it helps to be your own best advocate in health matters.
 But if you're not feeling well enough to take charge, ask a trusted friend or relative to spend time in the hospital with you and be your advocate.
 Here are things you or your advocate should keep in mind:

 Make sure doctors and nurses wash their hands before examining you -- and don't be afraid to remind them if they don't.
 The CDC cites hand washing as the single most effective way to control the spread of disease.

 Wash your own hands carefully after using the bathroom or handling soiled materials: Scrub for at least 15 seconds with warm, soapy water.

 If you're receiving fluids through an intravenous catheter, let your nurse know if the dressing around it becomes wet or soiled.